pb82/fh-advanced-webapp-blank-app/README.md

 ### RHMAP Studio

-This application and its cloud services are available as a project template in RHMAP as part of the "Backbone Hello World Project" template.
+This application and its cloud services are available as a project template in RHMAP as part of the "Hello World Web App Project" template.

 ### Local Clone (ideal for Open Source Development)
 If you wish to contribute to this template, the following information may be helpful; otherwise, RHMAP and its build facilities are the preferred solution.